It is time for Christians to start talking about Christian dating principles. The trajectory of lives and eternities are in the balance.

 Yes, I am.
 Church, this issue shapes our young people, friends and family more than we could ever imagine.
 And we have been passive too long.
 “Let’s just sit back and see what happens” might work in certain scenarios, but Christian dating isn’t one of them.

-Establishing principles for Christian dating could set men and women on a course toward Christ-centered marriages.
+Establishing Christian dating principles could set men and women on a course toward Christ-centered marriages.
 Laying out guidelines for dating as followers of Jesus could alter the lives of men and women by keeping them out of toxic and unhealthy relationships (and ultimately marriages).

-Most importantly, guidelines and principles for dating could transform lives and shape eternities.
+Most importantly, Christian dating principles could transform lives and shape eternities.

 So, this is incredibly important.
 And we have a responsibility as men and women of God to be pro-active.
 But we can’t be pro-active unless principles are established.
 So, I am starting the conversation.